-3.3 TrueSpeech
+3.4 TrueSpeech

 TrueSpeech is a speech compression technology which reduces or compresses the amount of data used to encode a speech waveform.
-TrueSpeech compression reduces speech sampled (digitized) at 8,000 samples per second, in 16-bit samples (128,000 bits/sec) to 8.5, 6.3, 5.3, 4.8 or 4.1 Kbits/sec with minimal degradation in speech quality.
+TrueSpeech compression reduces speech sampled (digitized) at 8,000 samples per second, in 16-bit samples (128,000 bits/sec) to 6.3, 5.3, 4.8 or 4.1 Kbits/sec with minimal degradation in speech quality.
+When used with an external G.711 A-law/Mu-law codec, the CT8021 provides intermediate conversion from G.711 A-law/Mu-law to 16-bit linear format prior to the operation of the TrueSpeech function

-In the CT8020, uncompressed speech is obtained from an external codec operating at 8,000 samples per second.
-If an external A-law or Mu-law codec is used, the speech is sampled by the external codec with 14bits of resolution.
-The codec converts the 14-bits (linear) samples to 8-bit A-law/Mu-law for transmission to the CT8020 (at 64,000 bits/sec).
-The CT8020 receives the speech samples from the codec and converts them back to 14-bit linear form.
+In the CT8021, uncompressed speech is obtained from an external codec operating at 8,000 samples per second.
+If an external G.711 A-law or Mu-law codec is used, the speech is sampled by the external codec with 14-bits of effective resolution.
+The G.711 codec converts the 14-bits (linear) samples to 8-bit A-law/Mu-law for transmission to the CT8021 (at 64,000 bits/sec).
+The CT8021 receives the speech samples from the codec and converts them back to 14-bit linear form.
 The 14-bit data is converted to 16 bits by appending two zero bits in the least significant bit positions.
 The 16-bit data is collected into blocks of 240 samples (480 byte) every 30 ms and TrueSpeech compressed for transfer to the host.
-If an external linear 16-bit codec is used, the speech data is sampled with 16-bit resolution and passed directly from the CODEC to the CT8020 at 128,000 bits/sec.
+If an external linear 16-bit codec is used, the speech data is sampled with 16-bit resolution and passed directly from the CODEC to the CT8021 at 128,000 bits/sec.

-The CT8020 supports simultaneous compression and decompression of TrueSpeech data in real-time.
+The CT8021 supports simultaneous compression and decompression of TrueSpeech data in real-time.